 Top 10 Small Shrubs for Small Spaces

-Yes, you do have room for an extra shrub or two—all of our picks for the top 10 shrubs for small spaces are under 5 feet tall!
+Yes, you do have room for an extra shrub or maybe even two—all of our expert picks for the top 10 small shrubs are under 5 feet tall!

 You have a very small space, perhaps just a patio, yet you still want to grow shrubs.
 Or maybe you have a good-size yard, but it’s filled to the max.
-Your significant other has even made threats that start with: “If you buy one more plant, I’ll.…” Or perhaps you just like small shrubs because they’re so darn cute!
+Or perhaps you just like small shrubs because they’re so darn cute!
 It doesn’t matter what your story is: Nearly everyone can find a use for a small shrub.
 So many kinds are available that it may seem impossible to choose just one or two, but you’ll certainly have fun trying.
-Use our picks as your guide to the best small shrubs for small spaces.
+Use our top picks as your guide to the best small shrubs for small spaces.

 Via Bailey Nurseries